 Getting your skin used to these new forces and new conditions by making small changes can help protect your skin and prevent blisters.
 But only up to a point.
 How much time you spend walking in your shoes will give you the best chance of an injury and blister-free Coastrek!

 Now you know how to look after your feet, you need to sign up for Coastrek!
-Registration for Sydney Coastrek 2020 is open, so get your team together and sign up today to walk for mental health!
-Register HERE.
+Both Sydney and Melbourne Coastrek are SOLD OUT but you can still register your interest in our Brisbane, Adelaide and Canberra events!
+Register your interest HERE.